 Every September, Estonia celebrates its food culture by turning the spotlight on produce grown, raised and made right here.
-This year, a number of restaurants in Tallinn will serve special Estonian menus, and many hotels will bring local flavours to their breakfast buffets.
+This year, many hotels will bring local flavours to their breakfast buffets.

 Local food isn't just about taste, it's about knowing where your meal comes from, supporting the people who produce it, and keeping the character of a place alive.
 Estonian food is tasty, healthy, and something you won't easily find elsewhere in the world, so don't hesitate to give it a try!